kellyluo25/recollectives/_posts/2023-06-26-exsanguinate.md

 <br />
 <br />

-"hey. sorry to keep you waiting." looks down at his phone screen. verifies the stopwatch has started, that a few seconds have elapsed into the call. veritable signs it is real.
+"hi. sorry to keep you waiting." looks down at his phone screen. verifies the stopwatch has started, that a few seconds have elapsed into the call. veritable signs it is real.

 "don't worry about it." she worries about it still. says one thing, but a natural liar. modern conversations are a waiting game, goods waiting for an expiration date. timestamps to signal a mutually agreed-upon ending.